nurifudayl/nurifudayl.github.io/_publications/papers-2026-1-idris.md

   - Greece
 ---

-held at University of Potsdam in Potsdam on 5–9 September 2023.
+held at Erciyes University in Kayseri on 16-18 April 2026.

-The final published version of this paper is available [here](https://nurifudayl.com/publication/article-2025-3-lacanian-family).